SANDAG/landuse_prep_tool/conversion_sr14_sr15/README.md

     ![image](images/config.png)

-3. Open a terminal and navigate to the folder where conversion_sr14_sr15.py is saved.
+3. Open an Anaconda Prompt (Anaconda3) and navigate to the folder where conversion_sr14_sr15.py is saved.
 4. Once in the folder, type the following: **python conversion_sr14_sr15.py**
 5. When the conversion ends, the converted files will be saved in the specified output directory (line 13 of config.yaml).